Joe Vannelli

 Joe Vannelli (born 28 December 1950) is a Canadian musician, composer and record producer.
 He is credited on most records of his brother, Gino Vannelli, and in collaboration with youngest brother Ross Vannelli, the three have won many awards.

 Vannelli studied music theory in Montreal, and learned to play piano.
 He was influenced by artists like Bill Evans, Oscar Peterson, Dave Brubeck and Erroll Garner.
 During the seventies he developed an interest in electronic instruments; he was one of the early synthesizer players.
 He contributed to most of Gino's albums as a composer, producer, arranger, programmer and engineer.

-Apart from his work with Gino and Ross, he has been credited by many artists like Chaka Khan, Eartha Kitt, Gary Morris, David Meece, Kudasai, Marilyn Scott, Jimmy Haslip, REO Speedwagon, Brenda Russell, Pat Thomi, Don Sebesky, Kit Chan, Bill Meyers, Gianni Bella and Glenn Jones.
+Apart from his work with Gino and Ross, he has been credited by many artists like Chaka Khan, Eartha Kitt, Gary Morris, David Meece, Kudasai, Marilyn Scott, Jimmy Haslip, REO Speedwagon, Brenda Russell, Pat Thomi, Don Sebesky, Kit Chan, Bill Meyers, Gianni Bella, Glenn Jones and Tower of Power.

 Musical career

 Gino and Joe moved to Los Angeles in 1972.
 Desperate and broke, they waited for hours in the parking lot outside A&M Studios, hoping to get a record deal.
 When Herb Alpert, the co-owner of A&M Records, finally emerged, Vannelli ran towards him and gave him a demo tape while being chased by security guards.
 Alpert signed Vannelli and released his debut album, Crazy Life, in the summer of 1973.